mrams38h/esp8266_milight_hub/README.md

 This fork extends the original projekt.
 It's desigend to be used with a special built hardware, that contains 2 buttons and 8 leds, a Lolin Node MCU V3, an MCP23017 portexpander and the 2.4GHz module NRF24L01+PA.
 The target is to create a stand alone controller, that can control 8 groups and can store 6 scenes (limited by EEPROM), that will be automatically switched per time, pulled from an NTP server.
-I also created a desktop program and an excel sheet/macro to take control from a pc and to program the scenes.
+I also created a desktop program and an excel sheet&macro to take control from a pc and to program the scenes.
 The lib folder "MaxSeins" contains only code, that i wrote.
 All changes in the original code are written between ifdef statements.

-Transitions and MQTT support is removed because not used.
+Transitions and MQTT support are removed because not used.
+Also only FUT89 is used (meaningless what you select in webinterface) because there was a bug, that UDP commands could only trigger FUT92 messages.
+It's also now possible to deactivate the Webinterface with a button in my PC program because of safty resons.
+This state is stored permanently in EEPROM an can only be changed with te PC program.

 ## ORIGINAL